ninotreve/ninotreve.github.io/index.md

 Hi, I am Yuejia (Nina).
 I am currently a fourth-year Ph.D. student majoring in computational mathematics in Fudan University, Shanghai, China, joint supervised by Professor [Weiguo Gao](https://math.fudan.edu.cn/mathen/11/98/c34204a397720/page.htm) and Professor [Yingzhou Li](https://yingzhouli.com/).

-My main research focus and interest is numerical linear algebra problems for scientific applications, in particular for molecular simulations and electronic structure computations, in quantum physics or chemistry.
+My main research focus and interest is numerical linear algebra problems for scientific applications, in particular for molecular simulations and electronic structure computations.
 I care a lot about the performance, striving to use techniques from high performance computing to speed up the computation.

 I am a proud HPC Admin for [our research group computing cluster](https://advancedsolver.com/guide/).
+Besides work, I love cycling🚴‍♀️, cooking🍳, and coffee☕.

 ## Experience